Functions

 "data": "{\"test\": \"urltest\"}" // URL trigger data is always a string.
 Parse string according to context.source.content_type

-Below is an example event
+Below is an example event object for an Email Template trigger.

 {